lijqhs/memo/python/itertools.md

 ### 3. `count()`

 The `count()` function creates an iterator that generates a sequence of numbers starting from a specified value.
-Here's an example:

 ```python
 from itertools import count